HOW TO SWITCH FROM PAPER TO DIGITAL SCORES?

-We hear musicians saying that the A4 /12″9 format of the iPad Pro is too small for them.
+We sometimes hear musicians saying that the A4 /12″9 format of the iPad Pro is too small for them.

 Erase the PDF scores margins

-Most of the time, the B4 paper sheet that musicians receive have large margins on their sides, but the musical content sticks to an A4 format – the same as the iPad Pro.
-With our embedded layout editing features that let you crop the score margins, each musician will be able to enlarge their score and get the most out of it.
+Most of the time, the B4 paper sheet that musicians receive have large side margins, but the musical content sticks to an A4 format – the same as the iPad Pro.
+With our embedded layout editing features that let you crop the score margins, each musician will be able to enlarge their score and get the most from it.

 Turn the iPad Pro to landscape mode

-Through Newzik, many musicians discovered this completely innovative way of reading music.
+Through using Newzik, many musicians have discovered this completely innovative way of reading music.
 By using the iPad in landscape mode, they can enjoy a large display that is even larger than the classic B4.
-Coupled with a foot pedal for page turning, this feature is essential for musicians that have doubts regarding score sizes.
+Coupled with a foot pedal for page turning, this feature is essential for musicians who may have doubts regarding score sizes.

-Instead of sharing a B4 score with a fellow musician, how about having your own and personal iPad, at the distance you want, right in front of your eyes?
+Instead of sharing a B4 score with a fellow musician, how about having your own, personal iPad, at the preferred distance, right in front of your eyes?

 Zoom-in on the MusicXML score

 As of today, PDF is the best format to help musicians make their transition from paper to digital.
-However, at Newzik, we developed the first MusicXML rendering technology on iOS.
-With this flexible format of tomorrow, you will be able to work precisely on the display of your scores, reorder your bars and – if needed in some configurations – even transpose them.
+However, Newzik is the first to have developed the MusicXML rendering technology for the iOS.
+With this flexible format of tomorrow, you will be able to work precisely on the display of your scores, reorder your bars and if needed in some configurations even transpose them.

 “Is there a larger screen for the conductor?"